espocrm/documentation/docs/administration/upgrading.md

 ## Legacy way to upgrade

-Before 5.6.0 version. **Not recommended** for versions since 5.6.0.
+For EspoCRM versions lower than 5.6.0. **Not recommended** for versions greater than 5.6.0.

-Execute the following command from EspoCRM root directory:
+Execute the following command from the EspoCRM root directory:

 ```
 php upgrade.php /path/to/upgrade/package.zip